-

-Nannuo (南糯, Nánnuò) is a picturesque region in Yunnan Province, famous for its ancient tea plantations and favorable climate conditions.
-Clean air, fertile soils, and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Nannuo is characterized by a rich taste, bright aroma, and balanced character.
+Nannuo (南糯, Nánnuò) is a picturesque region in Yunnan Province, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Tea from Nannuo is distinguished by its rich flavor, vibrant aroma, and balanced character.

 Characteristics of Nanno tea